-- If you have liver disease.
+- If your child has liver disease.

-- Tell all of your health care providers that you take this drug.
-This includes your doctors, nurses, pharmacists, and dentists.
+- Tell all of your child’s health care providers that your child is taking this drug.
+This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Do not run out of this drug.

-- Have blood work checked as you have been told by the doctor.
-Talk with the doctor.
+- Have your child’s blood work checked often.
+Talk with your child’s doctor.

 - This drug may affect certain lab tests.
-Tell all of your health care providers and lab workers that you take this drug.
+Tell all of your child’s health care providers and lab workers that your child takes this drug.

-- Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.
+- Talk with the doctor before giving your child other drugs and natural products that may slow your child’s actions.

 - This drug is not a cure for HIV.
-Stay under the care of your doctor.
+Be sure your child stays under the care of the doctor.

-- This drug does not stop the spread of diseases like HIV or hepatitis that are passed through blood or having sex.
-Do not have any kind of sex without using a latex or polyurethane condom.
-Do not share needles or other things like toothbrushes or razors.
-Talk with your doctor.
+- This drug does not stop the spread of diseases like HIV or hepatitis that are passed through blood.
+Be sure needles and other things like toothbrushes or razors are not shared.

 - If your child’s weight changes, talk with the doctor.
 The dose of this drug may need to be changed.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.